afearbm/new-relic-plugins/mongodb/README.md

 - A New Relic account (Sign up for a free account [here](http://newrelic.com).)

 **MongoDB Plugin Requirements**

 - MongoDB 3.0+ (3.0, 3.2)
+- Java 1.7 or higher

-- **A Blue Medora License.** A trial license will ship with the plugin that is valid until November 15, 2016.
-To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid for 14 days.
+To obtain a production license or get pricing information for the plugin, please contact sales@bluemedora.com.

 ----